Normanhurst Boys High School: Demographics

-The school's students are one of the most socio-economically advantaged in NSW, in terms of the Index of Community Socio-Educational Advantage score, with 82% of boys at the school from families in the top quarter of society.
+The school's students are one of the most socio-economically advantaged in NSW, in terms of the Index of Community Socio-Educational Advantage score, with its average score being 1207, in the 99th percentile of all schools, and 75% of students at the school from families in the top quarter of socio-educational advantage.
 As a result, the school has been mentioned as part of an ongoing debate about whether Australian selective schools accept enough students from less well-off families, and if selective schools create social inequality.
+91% of students from the school come from a language background other than English.

 Structure

 Entry

 Normanhurst Boys High School is an academically selective high school and accepts a relatively small intake of 120 students in Year 7.
-It is one of the top ten schools in New South Wales, based on entry standards.
 Offers of admission and matriculation into the school in Year 7 are made on the basis of academic merit, as assessed by the Selective High School Placement Test, sat in Year 6.

 A number of students may be accepted into Years 8 through to 11, through direct application to the school and a subsequent internal selection process, consisting of a consideration of character, extracurricular activities and academic ability.
 An interview is then required before a final offer is made.

 Houses

-The school has four houses, the names of which are based on figures in the Aboriginal Dreamtime.
-Pupils compete under their respective house in sport and academics.
+The school has four houses, which were given the names for various Australian animals in various Aboriginal languages.
+Students compete under their respective house at sporting carnivals.
 The houses are: